microsoft/pxt-microbit/docs/reference/music/create-sound-effect.md

 ## Example

-Create a sound from a sound expression and assign it to a variable.
-Play the sound after it's created.
+Create a sound expression string and assign it to a variable.
+Play the sound for the sound expression.

 ```blocks
 let mySound = music.createSoundEffect(WaveShape.Sine, 2000, 0, 1023, 0, 500, SoundExpressionEffect.None, InterpolationCurve.Linear)